SR-Inc/forEach/README.md

-# CS Scholarship Fund
+# forEach Scholarship Fund

-Computer science education and resources can be inaccessible to those in less privileged economic circumstances -- let's make it more accessible together!
+Computer science education and resources can be inaccessible to those in less privileged economic circumstances — let's make it more accessible together!

 ## Usage